acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/datepicker/live-selection.md

 # Live selection

-The datepicker can operate in two modes that depends on whether the picker renders a Set button or not.
+The Datepicker can operate in two modes that depends on whether the picker renders a Set button or not.
 When there is no Set button rendered, the picker operates in a "live" selection mode.
 What is selected on the UI, gets written into the input element and the model immediately.
 When there is a Set button rendered, the selection on the UI becomes temporary as long as the Set button is not clicked.

 The default of the rendered buttons depend on the [`display`](./api#opt-display) and the [`touchUi`](./api#opt-touchUI) options, but the defaults can be overwritten with the [`buttons`](./api#opt-buttons) option.